 Flourless Orange-Saffron Cake

-When we think of a dish made with oranges, we usually picture orange juice or zest, or, rarely, the flesh of the fruit.
+When we think of a dish made with oranges, we usually picture orange juice or zest, but rarely the flesh of the fruit.
 This cake, on the other hand, is made with whole oranges, first softened in the microwave, then blended into a paste.
 The paste leaves this aromatic, saffron-tinged cake extremely tender, and adds just a hint of bitterness that can stand up to the sweet honey glaze.

 Saffron, Honey, and Orange Ice Cream